jarekratajski/kotlin_spring_presentation/presentation/src/springkot.md

 ```

-No, we dont write like that in Java anymore.
+No, we don't write JavaBeans anymore.

 Java